gnosisguild/zodiac-modifier-roles/README.md

 ### Packages

+This monorepo uses [yarn workspaces](https://yarnpkg.com/features/workspaces) and is comprised of:

 - evm: Roles mod smart contracts
 - subgraph: a subgraph indexing deployed Roles mod instances
 - sdk: a TypeScript SDK for managing roles